Racial issues faced by Black quarterbacks

 In gridiron football and its variants, American football and Canadian football, the quarterback position is often considered the most important on the team.
 While there have been a growing number of players of African or minority descent throughout the history of collegiate and professional football, Black players have historically faced difficulty in landing and retaining quarterback roles due to a number of factors.
 In addition, some Black quarterbacks claim to have experienced bias towards or against them due to their race.
 Black players as a whole are disproportionately overrepresented in the NFL, being only ~13% of the U.S. population yet 67% of NFL players are Black, with 17% of quarterbacks being Black.
+(As of late 2025, 50% of starting Quarterbacks in the NFL are African American.)

 History

 Since the earliest days of professional and college football, the number of Black players, let alone quarterbacks, has been on the rise.
 The first Black quarterback to start professionally was Bernie Custis for the Hamilton Tiger-Cats of the Canadian Football League in 1951.
 The first two in the United States were Marlin Briscoe and James Harris, both of the American Football League, in 1968 and 1969, respectively.
 (Note: Willie Thrower played a game for the Chicago Bears of the NFL in 1953.
 While he did not start, he was the first Black player exclusively listed as a quarterback to see playing time in the NFL.
 Prior Black players such as Fritz Pollard, Joe Lillard and George Taliaferro had taken snaps at quarterback but were officially listed at other positions) The AFL was known to be more tolerant towards Black players than the rival National Football League, which had harbored racist tendencies under the influence of Washington Redskins owner George Preston Marshall until the 1960s.
 The two leagues eventually merged to form the current NFL in 1970.

 The CFL was more welcoming to Black quarterbacks than its American counterparts during the mid-twentieth century.
 By the 1970s, Black starting quarterbacks were commonplace and included players such as Conredge Holloway, who was also the first Black quarterback to start in the SEC, for the Tennessee Volunteers whom he led to three straight bowl games.
 Holloway was drafted into the NFL by the New England Patriots, but he was drafted as a defensive back not a quarterback.
 As such Holloway chose to play in Canada where he could play quarterback and had a very successful career including being on the roster of the championship teams of the 64th Grey Cup and the 71st Grey Cup, as well as be chosen as an all-star and winning the CFL equivalent of league MVP in 1982.
 Warren Moon also played in the CFL and won five Grey Cup championships in Canada before coming to play in the NFL.
 Moon's success largely broke the stereotype that Blacks could not succeed as quarterbacks, which ushered more prominent Black quarterbacks into the NFL starting in the 1980s.